Resume Tips

 Key Takeaways:

-- Your resume should begin with the most concise objective description.
+- Start your resume with the most concise objective description.

-- Customize your resume to each job you apply for.
+- Customize your resume for each application to be submitted.

-- Make use of bullets to emphasize achievements.
+- Make use of bullets to emphasize accomplishments.

 - Emphasize transferable skills.

-- Ensure conciseness and well-structured format.
+- Be sure to use a concise and well-structured format.

 - Make sure you proofread your work thoroughly for any errors.